adamjankelow/ShellHN/ReadMe.txt

 Description: The ShellHN has two capabilities
 1: Display a list of the 40 most popular articles ordered by their rank
-2: Upon selection of a given technology, predict the likelihood of the technology to appear in the following month in HN
+2: Upon selection of a given technology, predict the likelihood of the technology to appear in HN next month

 How to install project:
 Step 1: Make sure Python is installed on your computer Step 2: Download the folder called "Kovrr" to a local repository

 Running the project:
 - In your terminal, navigate to the location where you have stored the directory called "Kovrr"